carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 > ## Relative to your Laptop
 >
-> Note down the number of CPU cores, the amount of RAM and the total disk space available on `{{ site.workshop_login_host }}`.
+> Note down the number of CPU cores, the amount of RAM and the total disk space available on `{{ site.login_host }}`.
 Compare it to your laptop!
 >
-> Bonus: Divide the values obtained from `{{ site.workshop_login_host }}` by the numbers obtained for your laptop.
+> Bonus: Divide the values obtained from `{{ site.login_host }}` by the numbers obtained for your laptop.
 How much more powerful is the login node of the cluster compared to your laptop?
 {: .challenge}